kirbster7/Deamazonifier/README.md

 Just wait for it to get done, and enjoy your bloat-free tablet!

 ## Compatability
-Currently, my program has only been tested on an Amazon Fire HD8 10th generation (2020).
+Currently, Deamazonifier has only been tested on an Amazon Fire HD8 10th generation (2020).
 It might work on others, but use it at your own risk.
+You can submit if it is working on your model by going to our discord: https://discord.gg/vHpPbfKhQY.